Cyber-Finn/GoLang-Reference-Custom-Package/README.md

 ### Side note:
 I've simply included both projects into 1, separated by a single folder called "Code that will ref our package", for easier reading,
 <br>
 but these projects dont need to be in the same directory.
-Most solutions will simply have you copy/download the files into your work folder,
+<br>Most solutions will simply have you copy/download the files into your work folder,
 <br>but this shows you how to avoid that, and simply reference the existing remote package
 <br></br>